 Stachys (Stachys byzantina)

 Perennial stachys, commonly known as "lamb's ears" for its large, velvety, silvery green leaves, is a beautiful low-growing garden plant producing purple flowers in the early summer.
 In the same genus as betony, stachys requires minimum water once established; overwatering will cause the plant to "melt" out with deterioration of the leaves, as will shading by other plants.
-The thic 0067 k growth also encourages insects on the underside of the leaves.
+The thick growth also encourages insects on the underside of the leaves.
 Stachys spreads, though not invasively.

 Sweet Woodruff (Galium odoratum)

 Sweet woodruff is a favorite herb for shade and makes an attractive ground cover.
 It may be readily recognized by its narrow, bright-green leaves growing in successive, star-like whorls.
 The plant is a perennial herb about 6 inches to 8 inches tall.

 Tansy (Tanacetum vulgare)